ntropy-network/ntropy-mcp/README.md

 # Ntropy MCP server

-MCP server for enriching banking data using the Ntropy API
+MCP server for enriching banking data using the Ntropy API.
+This allows LLM agents that work with financial data to easily call any of the Ntropy API endpoints.

 ## Components